-Laetitia Rocha is our Chair of Governors.
+Laetitia Rocha is our Chair of Governors and also our safeguarding governor.

 She can be contacted via the school office.